The Indiana Statehouse is the seat of government for the Hoosier State...

-The Indiana Statehouse Tour Office greets about 50,000 guests per year.
+The Indiana Statehouse Tour Office greets over 60,000 guests per year.
 People of all ages walk through the massive oak doors to marvel at the majesty of the 19th Century Neo-Classical structure.
 The building still houses all three branches of state government.

 Visitors come from all 50 states and around 95 foreign nations.
 Many guests are "walk-ins," meaning that they are not members of a scheduled group and simply stop in to ask for information or to take one of the many public tours offered every day.